Jyian03/Library-Management-System/README.md

-# LibrarySys Documentation
+# Library Management System Documentation

 ## Overview

-**LibrarySys** is a web-based library management system built with Laravel.
+**Library Mangement System** is a web-based library management system built with Laravel.
 It provides features for librarians and members to manage books, users, and transactions efficiently.

 ---